pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 28**
   * Created a simple CRUD blog app using express, mongodb.
 Gonna continue with the course and study about data associations in mongodb.
 Built a [restful routes](http://codepen.io/pragmaticbot/full/zNjBZx/) guide on codepen
 * **Day 29**
   * Currently working with my YelpCamp project and refactor some codes from routes to database models.
 I also created a comment system functionality.
+I'm also studying passport for authentication in express, it's kinda hard because of this middleware but hey I'm not giving up :)